stephaneVercouillieBMID/slate/source/index.html.md

 ### Errors
 As per http://openid.net/specs/openid-connect-core-1_0.html#AuthError

-If the authentication is NOT successful, the following errors can be triggered
+If the authentication is NOT successful, the following errors can be triggered by itsme(r)

 Error | Description
 -- | --